 Why Roaches Are Attracted to Printers

-- First, printers generate heat when they are in use.
-Roaches are attracted to warm and moist environments, and your printer provides just that.
-Additionally, printers often have small crevices and spaces that provide the perfect hiding spot for roaches.
+- Printers often have small crevices and spaces that provide the perfect hiding spot for cockroaches.

 How to Identify Roaches in Your Printer